 Another reader wrote — “What Tail? is the kind of book that should be read and read again to your children.
 It has a lovely calm, yet exciting pace.
 The almost hidden messages of tolerance are wonderful, and the invites of imagination are perfect for my son.” — Beth

-Today with all of our technology you can get facts on how things actual are or should be with one click.
-Be that as it may, when you are always being shown how everything is and should be your imagination can become dormant.
+When you are always being shown how everything is and should be, your imagination can become dormant.
 A child’s imagination becoming dormant is a waste of a wonderful gift that is his or her birth right, and a good tool when used correctly.

 Reading ‘What Tail?’ is a wonderful way to awaken a child’s imagination.

-Adults are merely keeping the driver’s seat warm for children to drive our future into the way that is best for all.
+Adults are merely keeping the driver’s seat warm for children to drive our future onto the path that is best for everyone.
 Acceptance of other’s differences is the perfect direction in which to drive away from conflict.

 A harmonious world where everyone accepts those who look and act differently can begin with our children.
 Acceptance leads to balance and harmony, which leads to peace.

-You can order either edition of ‘What Tail?’ through Amazon, Barnes & Nobel, Balboa Press, other online retailers, or ask your local bookstore to order it for you.
+You can order either edition of ‘What Tail?’ by R. r.
+Barnes through Amazon or Barnes & Nobel , Balboa Press, other online retailers, or ask your local bookstore to order it for you.

 One of the subtle messages woven into the unusual adventures in What Tail? is the gifts that come from kindness.